jramkiss/jramkiss.github.io/notebook/_posts/word2vec_and_glove.md

 #### Visualizing word2vec Embeddings

 To wrap up word2vec, lets look at how the model clusters different words.
 I've compiled words from different walks of life to see if word2vec was able to unravel their semantic similarities.
 These words are parsed through word2vec, then the first 2 principal components are plotted.
+Some expected similarities are seen here, however it should be noted that we lose a lot of information from reducing the dimension from 300 to 2.

 ```python